Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Multiple availability zones across multiple regions
 - Everywhere, there are no constraints

 **Explanation:**
+"Only in one single availability zone" is correct.
+Auto Scaling can manage instances within a single AZ to handle varying load while maintaining availability.
+It allows scaling up or down depending on demand in that specific zone.
+This is useful for simpler architectures or when regional redundancy is not required.
-"Only in one single availability zone" and "Multiple availability zones within a region" are correct.
-Auto Scaling can launch in one or multiple AZs within a region.
+"Multiple availability zones within a region" is correct.
+Auto Scaling can distribute instances across multiple AZs in the same region to improve fault tolerance and availability.
+By spanning AZs, it mitigates the impact of an outage in one zone.
+It ensures that applications remain highly available and resilient to localized failures.
-"Multiple availability zones across multiple regions" is incorrect; Auto Scaling is region-specific.
+"Multiple availability zones across multiple regions" is incorrect because Auto Scaling operates at the regional level, not across regions.
+Scaling across regions requires separate configurations per region.
-"Everywhere, there are no constraints" is incorrect; there are regional constraints.
+"Everywhere, there are no constraints" is incorrect because Auto Scaling is limited by the region and available AZs.
+It cannot automatically manage instances outside the configured region.

 ---